snookieoof/youtube-muos/README.md

 4. Run CTupeLoader from Application/Task ToolKit

 Once completed, the CTupe App will be available in Application.

-### Notes:
-For the app to run, you need "YouTube Data API v3 Key"
-Search on gg to create your own key.
-Then save the key to /mnt/mcc/muos/application/.ctupe/data/API

 The application is always updated to the latest on the main branch.
 You just need to run CTupeLoader from Task ToolKit again to update.